Sveet/kafkatide/README.md

 ### Produce Messages

 Produce messages by supplying the topic.
 Optionally supply a KafkaJS ProducerConfig as a second parameter.
+See the [KafkaJS documentation](https://kafka.js.org/docs/producing) for more information.

 ```typescript
 const { sendSubject, disconnect } = kafkaTide.produce('my-topic');